vanillamochaltd/arabica/readme.md

 ## Implementation Standard

-The code in this repository abides by the following standard(s)
+The code in this repository will follow the/these standard(s)

 * **c++11**